hazelcast/hazelcast-jet/site/docs/tutorials/source-and-sink-builder.md

 * how to set up our context object (the `createFn`)
 * how to write out received object (the `receiveFn`)
 * how to tear down the used resources once we are done (the `destroyFn`)

+> Note: you might wonder why we don't just use a constant file name in
+> the sink definition.
+The thing is that there might be multiple
+> instances of these sinks running at the same time.
+For example you
+> might use a Jet cluster with multiple members.
+And these multiple
+> members might actually write to the same location (for example to a
+> Network File System).
+We don't know, but we want to be safe, so it's
+> better to have a unique name for each instance.
+>
+> We solve the problem by making use of the unique global processor
+> index available in the `Processor.Context` object we get handed into
+> our `createFn`.

 We can then run it in a dummy pipeline and use its output to test the sources we are going to write in the following sections: